 Make no mistake, EVM can bring so much structure and discipline to your overall production.
 However, its main selling point is its role as an early warning system.
 It relays information crucial for avoiding risks and reveals if there is enough room/budget for revisions and delays.

 If you are worried about deadline delays and want to combat them, you should practice time management.
-With a time tracking software like Clockify, it’s easy to develop a rapport habit and perfect this skill first before introducing something like EVM.
+With a time tracking software like Clockify, it’s easy to develop a rapport habit and perfect this skill first before introducing something like an earned value management system.
 This will minimize the odds of small mistakes that can have greater repercussions.

 Misconception #3: You only need the appropriate EVM software to be EVM ready.